mwblevins/holbertonschool-AirBnB_clone/README.md

     (hbnb) help help
     List available commands with "help" or detailed help with "help cmd".
     (hbnb)
+## Python Version
+Project was built and tested on Python 3.4.3 for Holberton Tulsa, Cohort 19.

+Febuary 2023.

 ## Authors and Contributors
 Philip Taylor <philip.dan.taylor@gmail.com>